Associate Professor of Ministry Development, and Director, Doctor of Ministry Program

-I believe that one of the most critical issues faced by people of faith today concerns the development of robust Christian identity, strong roots in vibrant communities of faith, and the capacity to act reflectively and effectively in the world in the service of God's Reign.
-All these things have to happen in a context of immense cultural and religious diversity, where everything – including religious commitment – is a choice.
+I believe that some of the most critical issues faced by people of faith today concern the development of robust Christian identity, strong roots in vibrant communities of faith, and the capacity to act reflectively and effectively in the world in the service of God's mission.
+All these things happen in a context of immense cultural and religious diversity, where everything – including religious commitment – is a choice.
 The extremes of closed-minded rigidity or laissez-faire openness are not valid options in this context.
 Instead, people of faith need to cultivate deeply grounded Christian commitment coupled with openness to diversity – a daunting task.
 I bring theoretical frameworks and effective techniques from the fields of practical theology, transformative learning, cognitive-developmental theory, critically reflective teaching, and imagination in order to help students meet this exciting challenge.

 My teaching style is participatory, experiential and student-centered.
 All my classes include active learning – role-playing, group projects and practical design exercises – in order to ground students' learning in the world of ministry.
 My goal is that students will become empowered, critically reflective, collaborative theological practitioners.